-- Detail (a pen appears on the far right, indicating that something can be changed there.
-The user can only click on the pen.)
+- Detail (a pencil appears on the far right, indicating that something can be changed.
+The user can only click on the pencil.)

-- Detail and active (same as “detail”, but also item itself is clickable)
+- Detail and active (same as “detail”, but the item itself is also clickable)

-The example opposite shows a visualization of all these types.
+The example shows how all these types are visualized.

-When you use the list in the master area, keep the texts as short as possible and only as long as necessary.
+When you use the list in the first column of the flexible column layout, keep the texts as short as possible and only as long as necessary.
 If you expect large numbers, use formatting instead.

 Custom List Items